cenidetiot/ngsi-js-library/doc/ocb/docs/SubscriptionsFunctions.md

 ## Update Functions.

 ### Update Subscription
 The `updateSubscription()` function is used for update an existing subscription.
 This function receives two parameters: the `id` of the subscription and the `body` of the subscription.
 The requirement to use this function is the subscription is stored in ContextBroker so you can update it.
-For example, the following function updates the subscription with `id`  **5a93a9063fc4dec59e4ef8eb**
+For example, the following function updates the subscription with `id`: `5a93a9063fc4dec59e4ef8eb`.
 ```js
 cb.updateSubscription("5a93a9063fc4dec59e4ef8eb", {
 	"description": "Alert subscription TEST",